I have been seeing some disconcerting misinformation presented on social media around vitamin C, specifically vitamin C in the form of ascorbic acid.

 Like most nutrients, vitamin C, or ascorbic acid, can be found in nature or created synthetically in a lab.
 If you’re wondering which is better as a rule of thumb, I’m afraid that answer is not super simple: check out my thoughts on natural vs. synthetic supplements to learn why.
-But in the case of FullWell Prenatal and our men’s Vitality + Virility supplement, the choice regarding the form of vitamin C that I wanted to use was simple.
-I went with an ultra premium synthetic version of ascorbic acid.
+But in the case of FullWell Prenatal and our men’s Vitality + Virility supplement, the choice regarding the form of vitamin C that I wanted to use was straightforward.
+I went with an ultra-premium synthetic version of ascorbic acid.

 Why didn’t I use whole food vitamin C in FullWell Prenatal and Vitality + Virility, you ask?

-Another reason I opted to skip a whole food source of vitamin C was that it would significantly increase the cost, and for no reason: ascorbic acid has been shown repeatedly to have the same bioavailability as whole food based sources of vitamin C (7).
-One of my main focuses when I founded FullWell was to make the highest quality fertility care available and accessible to as many people as possible.
+Another reason I opted to skip a whole food source of vitamin C was that it would significantly increase the cost, and for no reason: ascorbic acid has been shown repeatedly to have the same bioavailability as whole food-based sources of vitamin C (7).
+One of my main focuses when I founded FullWell, was to make the highest quality fertility care available and accessible to as many people as possible.
 I am uninterested in driving up the cost of our products unless there is a science-backed, medically sound reason that will benefit our consumers.

 PRODUCTION PROCESS: Perplexing rumors and snowballing myths across the supplement industry as a whole